 MoDs can be built from various sources of input, such as trajectories~\citep{bennewitz2005learning}, dynamics samples, or information about the flow of continuous media (e.g., air or water)~\citep{bennetts-2017-probabilistic}.
 Furthermore, these models can feature diverse underlying representations, including evidence grids, histograms, graphs, or Gaussian mixtures.

-There are several types of MoDs described in the literature, generally striving to provide an efficient tool for storing and querying information about historical or expected changes in states within the environment.
-Occupancy-based methods focus on mapping human dynamics on occupancy grid maps, modeling motion as shifts in occupancy~\citep{wang2015modeling, wang2016building}.
-Trajectory-based methods extract human trajectories and group them into clusters, with each cluster representing a typical path through the environment~\citep{bennewitz2005learning}.
+Several MoDs types are described in the literature, providing an efficient tool for storing and querying about historical or expected changes in environment states.
+Occupancy-based methods focus on mapping dynamics on occupancy grids, modeling motion as shifts in occupancy~\citep{wang2015modeling, wang2016building}.
+Trajectory-based methods extract trajectories and group into clusters, with each cluster representing a typical path through the environment~\citep{bennewitz2005learning}.
 These approaches suffer from noisy or incomplete trajectories.
-To address this, \cite{chen2016augmented} formulate trajectory modeling as a dictionary learning problem and use augmented semi-nonnegative sparse coding to find local motion patterns characterized by partial trajectory segments.
+To address this, \cite{chen2016augmented} formulates trajectory modeling as a dictionary learning problem and uses augmented semi-nonnegative sparse coding to find motion patterns characterized by partial trajectory segments.

 MoDs can also be based on velocity observations.
-With velocity mapping, human dynamics can be modeled through flow models. \cite{kucner2017enabling} presented a probabilistic framework for mapping velocity observations, which is named Circular-Linear Flow Field map (CLiFF-map).
+With velocity mapping, human dynamics can be modeled through flow models. \cite{kucner2017enabling} presented a probabilistic framework for mapping velocity observations, named Circular-Linear Flow Field map (CLiFF-map).
 CLiFF-map represents local flow patterns as a multi-modal, continuous joint distribution of speed and orientation, as further described in ~\cref{methodology}.
 A benefit of CLiFF-map is that it can be built from incomplete or spatially sparse velocity observations \citep{almeida2024performance}, without the need to store a long history of data or deploy advanced tracking algorithms.
 CLiFF-maps are typically built offline, for the reason of high computational costs associated with the building process.
 This constraint limits their applicability in real environments.

 When building flow models, temporal information can also be incorporated. \cite{molina22exploration} apply the Frequency Map Enhancement (FreMEn~\cite{krajnik2017fremen}), which is a model describing spatio-temporal dynamics in the frequency domain, to build a time-dependent probabilistic map to model periodic changes in people flow called STeF-map.
 The motion orientations in STeF-map are discretized.
 Another method of incorporating temporal information is proposed by \cite{zhi2019spatiotemporal}.
 Their approach uses a kernel recurrent mixture density network to provide a multimodal probability distribution of movement directions of a typical object in the environment over time, though it models only orientation and not the speed of human motion.